 Your smartphone and tablet make ideal tools for jotting down notes, reminders, checklists and sudden brainstorms.
 While iOS devices and Android phones come with some sort of basic text editor, dedicated note taking apps such as Evernote have exploded in popularity, leading Apple to improve its Notes app and Google to release its own Keep alternative.
 Check out 15 of the best note taking apps available on the App Store and Google Play.
 (Credit: Robie Online/Shutterstock)

 Evernote (Android, iOS) is one of the first apps that comes to mind when it comes to note taking, and for good reason.
 It provides a feature-rich note taking service that syncs across multiple devices and platforms, making sure that your notes, photos and other documents are always at your fingertips, whether you're on a smartphone, tablet, laptop, or desktop.
 Tagged notebook organization, support for photos, videos, to-do lists and more make Evernote a versatile note taking solution, though it is more complex then minimalist solutions.
-The free Basic plan has a limit of 60MB of new uploads each month, while paid Plus and Premium accounts increase your monthly limits and add other features.
+The free Basic plan has a limit of 60MB of new uploads each month, while paid Premium and Business accounts increase your monthly limits and add other features.

 Microsoft's OneNote (Android, iOS) is another strong option, especially if you're looking for a note taking solution that integrates closely with Office.
 Users can type or dictate notes and checklists, attach photos or PDFs, send emails or clip web content.
 Once uploaded, you can sort your content through a notebooks system, with sections, tags and text search to help you easily keep track of your notes.
 Cloud syncing means that your content is automatically available on all your connected devices.
 OneNote has tons of extras, including collaboration features, Android Wear and TouchID support, though again, some would call that feature bloat for an app about quickly jotting down notes.